HP P.O.S.T BEEP

 Keyboard LED BLINK Error

-How to do the standard HP ReSets, and more.
+How to do the standard HP long ReSet, and more.

 How to use a P.O.S.T card and see all BIOS check points.( and all errors)

-There is great confusing on codes, for that reason and 2 more.
+There is great confusion on codes, for that reason and 2 more. (not so true 2010 and newer)

 It would be wise for all PC owners to enter BIOS setup (power on hit ESC) and see what is there (name of maker and version #) Mine today shows.
 HP BIOS, SETUP VERSION; F.06